Multi-Objective Bayesian Optimization over High-Dimensional Search Spaces: Experiments

 \subsection{Ablation study}

-Finally, we study the sensitivity of \ALG with respect to the two most important hyperparameters: the number of trust regions $n_\text{TR}$ and the failure tolerance $\tau_\text{fail}$.
-Using multiple trust regions allows exploring different parts of the search space that potentially contribute to different parts of the Pareto frontier.
-The failure tolerance controls how quickly each trust region shrinks: A large $\tau_\text{fail}$ leads to slow shrinkage and potentially too much exploration, while a small $\tau_\text{fail}$ may cause each trust region to shrink too quickly and not collect enough data. \ALG uses $5$ trust regions and $\tau_\text{fail} = \max(10, D/3)$ by default, similar to what is used by~\citet{eriksson2019turbo}.
+Finally, we study the sensitivity of \ALG with respect to the number of TRs ($n_\text{TR}$), the failure tolerance ($\tau_\text{fail}$), and sharing observations across TRs, local modeling, HVI acquisition function, and the re-initialization strategy.
+Using several TRs allows \ALG to explore different parts of the search space that potentially contribute to different parts of the Pareto frontier.
+The failure tolerance controls how quickly each TR shrinks: A large $\tau_\text{fail}$ leads to slow shrinkage and potentially too much exploration, while a small $\tau_\text{fail}$ may cause each TR to shrink too quickly and not collect enough data. \ALG uses $5$ TRs and $\tau_\text{fail} = \max(10, \frac{d}{3})$ by default, similar to what is used by~\citet{eriksson2019turbo}.

-In this experiment, we consider varying the number of trust regions and failure tolerance for a $100$D DTLZ2 problem, the $60$D trajectory planning problem, and the $146$D optical design problem.
-We also investigate the affect of using HVI as the acquisition function instead of relying on random Chebyshev scalarizations.
-As shown in Figure~\ref{fig:ablation_study}, using more than one trust region is important for the performance of \ALG.
-This is due to the efficient data-sharing in \ALG where the different trust regions can use any data that falls within the trust region, whereas in TuRBO, each trust region is an independent optimization process without any data-sharing.
-We note that even though a larger failure tolerance $\tau_\text{fail}$ leads to slightly better performance on the optical design problem, the default settings of \ALG perform well across all problems.